-Examples of common evidence property owners are encouraged to bring to informal meetings and formal hearings are: sales documents of the subject property, sales prices of similar properties in the same area as the subject, construction cost documents, repair estimates, appraisals, and photos.
+Examples of common evidence property owners are encouraged to bring their formal hearings are: sales documents of the subject property, sales prices of similar properties in the same area as the subject, construction cost documents, repair estimates, appraisals, and photos.
 Sales information normally considered has occurred from January of the prior year through March of the current year.

 If market value is protested, a district appraiser will utilize the appraisal database to illustrate selected sales comparables most similar to the subject property.
 Quality, age, and size are a few commonly considered characteristics.
 The sales comparison report is used to make adjustments for differences that may exist between the subject property and comparables.
 The report then assists in determining if the property has been appropriately appraised or requires a value adjustment.